 Tulsa King

-Updated: 12/20/2025, 2:24:11 PM Wikipedia source
+Updated: 5/24/2026, 7:07:29 PM Wikipedia source

-Tulsa King is an American crime drama television series created by Taylor Sheridan for the streaming platform Paramount+.
+Tulsa King is an American comedy and crime drama television series created by Taylor Sheridan for the streaming platform Paramount+.
 The series stars Sylvester Stallone as Dwight "The General" Manfredi, an American Mafia caporegime who has been recently released from prison in New York and is sent to Tulsa, Oklahoma, where he begins to set up a criminal organization.
 It is Stallone's first leading role in a scripted television series.
 The series also stars Andrea Savage, Martin Starr, Jay Will, Max Casella, Domenick Lombardozzi, Vincent Piazza, A. C. Peterson, Garrett Hedlund, and Dana Delany.
 After receiving an early premiere in theaters on October 29, 2022, the series was released on Paramount+ from November 13, 2022, to January 8, 2023.
 Shortly after premiering, Tulsa King was renewed for a second season, which premiered on September 15, 2024 and concluded on November 17.
 Terence Winter was the showrunner for the first season, but due to differences with Sheridan, he was demoted to head writer before the second, while director Craig Zisk produced the second season.
 Dave Erickson took over as showrunner for the third season.
 The first season was largely filmed in Oklahoma City, but primary production on the second season relocated to Atlanta after the cast and crew complained.
 Annabella Sciorra, Tatiana Zappardino, Frank Grillo, and Neal McDonough joined the second-season main cast.
 Paramount later confirmed the third season renewal by announcing the start of production.
-A fourth season as well as a spin-off series called NOLA King which will star Samuel L. Jackson, have both been ordered.
+A fourth season as well as a spin-off series called Frisco King which will star Samuel L. Jackson, have both been ordered.
 The third season premiered on September 21, 2025.
 The series has proved to be a success by providing a television ratings boost during its broadcast on Paramount Network and setting viewership records on Paramount+.
 Critics have given Tulsa King generally positive reviews.
 Many have praised Stallone's performance, but some criticized the dialogue and overall story arc.
 In 2023, Tulsa King was nominated for a Primetime Creative Arts Emmy Award.

 Infobox